Adopting a TinyKitten

 We are now accepting applications for:

-- Mason, Calvin and Radley [Watch LIVE] [ADORABLE video of Radley massaging Calvin]
+- Calvin [his rescue story] [ADORABLE video of Radley massaging Calvin]

 Stay tuned to our Facebook page for updates.

 These cats and kittens were all born feral, and some have special medical or socialization needs.
-Please get to know then on our livestreams before you apply so you know their needs and can explain how you will be able to meet them!
+Get to know them on our livestreams or send us an email if you'd like more information about a specific cat.

 We strongly prioritize applications for pairs of cats/kittens, so please consider whether you would be willing to keep one of our bonded pairs together!